Crowdsourcing your design project fails all involved, here’s why:

 - Product is launched, success, everybody is happy!

-So that is how you can achieve a successful project, and the former indicates how you will get fucked in the ass by crowdsourcing, and why you are an idiot if you choose to work on crowdsourcing projects, and an even bigger idiot if you think it will benefit your business.
+So, there’s an example of how you can achieve a successful project.
+The former shows how you will more than likely fail thanks to crowdsourcing, and why you are an idiot if you choose to work on crowdsourcing projects, and an even bigger idiot if you think it will benefit your business.